Yoga…Surely a System of Total Health - Yoga Practice Blog

 Yoga is a perfect practical system of physical, mental and spiritual health.
 According to the basic Yoga philosophy is a composition of three basic constituents: life force (Prana Shakti), mental force (Chitta Shakti), and spiritual force (Atma Shakti).

-Prana is the universal life force, and this body has a certain amount of it.
-Our existence is a miracle of Prana Shakti.
-It is on account of Prana that we live, move and grow.
-This Prana Shakti is not the air we breathe, it is inherent in us; we are born with it.
 For up to four months the foetus lives on the mother’s Prana, but from the fifth month on, it develops an independent Pranic unit.
 Life is the manifestation of Prana.
 When Prana is flowing in the correct voltage, you feel strong, energetic, enthusiastic, and all your sense faculties are sharp.
 But when the voltage falls, you feel physically weak and exhausted.

 You know that only one part of the brain is functioning; nine parts are locked.
-These nine parts of the brain contain infinite knowledge, experience and power, but we are not able to utilise it because there is no conscious force.
-When Sushumna conducts this spiritual energy to Sahasrara Chakra, the dormant parts of the brain become active.
-Then they not only give you mental health, but also spiritual wealth.
-When the practitioner of Yoga is able to awaken Kundalini and connect it with Sahasrara through Sushumna Nadi, he becomes the master of the body, mind and spirit.
+These nine parts of the brain contain infinite knowledge, experience, and power.
+However, we are not able to utilize it because there is no conscious force when Sushumna conducts this spiritual energy to Sahasrara Chakra, the dormant parts of the brain become active.

-Therefore, the secret of human health is the proper distribution of the three Shaktis – Prana, mind and spirit.
-In Yoga this is done through the practices of Hatha Yoga which purify the physical body; Pranayama purifies the channels or Nadis through which energy is distributed; and Meditation stops the flow of Prana and mind and leads the spiritual energy directly to the brain, Sahasrara Chakra.
-The different branches of Yoga such as Hatha, Raja, Kriya, etc. are very powerful systems for the health, not only of this external physical body, but the health of the whole man in totality.
+Meditation stops the flow of Prana and mind and leads the spiritual energy directly to the brain, Sahasrara Chakra.
+The different branches of Yoga such as Hatha, Raja, Kriya, etc. are very powerful systems for the health, not only of this external physical body but the health of the whole man in totality.

 Conclusion